Farkhadov95/M-Expenses-App/README.md

 # M-Expenses-App

-This project was a created as a final project of my Mobile Application Development Module at University of Greenwich.
+This project was created as a final project of my Mobile Application Development Module at the University of Greenwich.

 COMP-1424 Mobile Application Development
 Coursework: M-Expenses Application